mxfng/dotfiles/README.md

 # max's dotfiles

 A dotfile repo that exists to make it easier for me to bootstrap onto new systems.
 Nothing special, really.
+It is notably free of Oh-My-Zsh, which is not typical of most zsh configurations, and has a variety of aesthetic and quality of life tweaks and improvements that I very much enjoy daily.
+Please feel free to use any of these files or take some inspiration from them for your own dotfiles.

 ![mxfng.dotfiles](img/capture.png)